The best documentation and AI assistant for Mattermost teams

 | Cited, verifiable answers | Varies | You build it | Yes |

-| Ongoing maintenance burden | Vendor | Your team | Vendor or your team (by tier) |
+| Ongoing maintenance burden | Vendor | Your team | Vendor or your team (by hosting option) |

 For a security-first team, the cloud option usually fails the data-residency test before features even enter the conversation, and a home-grown bot turns into a project nobody owns.